Pan-Arctic Climate Change Projection Research Group

 Under the overarching theme of “prediction,” our Pan-Arctic Climate Change Projection Research Group is using JAMSTEC’s “Earth Simulator” supercomputer in an effort to develop a highly accurate numerical model for the Pan-Arctic region.
 What will the Earth, or Japan, be like 10, 20, or 50 years from now owing to global warming and other climate change?
 To find out, it’s important to increase our understanding of the Arctic and its surrounding regions.

 Models for global-scale, long-term simulations, called climate models, have been created at research institutions in many countries with collaboration by many researchers.
 The results of those models have been collected, examined, and released through international frameworks such as the Intergovernmental Panel on Climate Change, an organization that assesses research results on global warming and other climate changes caused by human activities.
 But because performing simulations for the entire Earth requires enormous computing resources, there is a limit to detail even with the power of a supercomputer.
-For example, many of the climate models provided for the IPCC’s most recent report performed their calculations by covering the Earth with grids about 100 km on a side.
-Although climate models provide an indicator for understanding changes over the Earth as a whole, 100-km grids are too big to reproduce local changes and meteorological events.
-We will therefore create a model that uses large grids for everywhere except the Pan-Arctic region, which is divided into small grids about 5 km on a side, to obtain results that are highly accurate for the Pan-Arctic region despite limited computational resources.
+For example, many of the climate models used in the latest IPCC report divide the Earth into large grid cells of about 100 km on a side for their calculations.
+This makes it difficult for these models to reproduce local changes and weather events in the Arctic region.
+To address this problem, we are developing sea ice–ocean models that use small grid cells of about 5 km on a side only in the Arctic region, while keeping larger grid cells in other parts of the world.
+We are also developing atmospheric models that cover only the Arctic region with fine grid cells.
+In this way, we aim to build more accurate models of the Arctic region while using limited computer resources efficiently.
 Considering the fact that rapid changes in the Arctic are greatly affecting other regions of the Earth, it is our expectation that the results obtained from such models will lead to a new understanding of, and more detailed predictions for, climate change not only in the Arctic but also the entire planet.